mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 Therefore every game design feature I have listed so far is not exclusive to either human or AI players.
 Anyone can move & navigate the world, interact with props and use weapons & inventories.

-The current AI agents autonomously roaming the game world are a simple implementation of the AI system, but use every single feature of the game's AI "tech stack".
+The current AI agents autonomously roaming the game world are a simple implementation of the AI system, but they use every single feature of the game's AI "tech stack".
 For fear of getting too technical now, I will only roughly outline how an AI in the game works by answering 3 simple questions.

-### What Are All the Things I Can Do?
+### What Could I Do?

 AI agents receive "impulses" (called "goals") from all kinds of sources.
-Each goal represents "a thing I can do".
+Each goal represents "a thing I could do".
 One such source is their sense of sight.

 For example, when an AI agent sees a barrel it receives a goal to "pick up the barrel".
 Each agent tracks a list of goals.
-Some of them are goals that are *always* available as fallback behavior, such as roaming around the world at random.
+Some of them are *always* available as fallback behavior, such as roaming around the world at random.

 These goals are individually configurable per AI agent: A different AI agent may never want to pick up a barrel.

-### Which of Those Things Should I Do?
+### Which Should I Do?

-Each goal in the list of possible goals calculates a score for itself.
+Each goal in the list constantly calculates a score for itself.
 The higher the score, the more important the goal.
 The AI selects the goal with the highest score and tries to execute it.

-### How Do I Do the Thing?
+### How Do I Do It?

 Once selected, a goal starts executing its logic: navigating the character and interacting with the world.
 How granular a goal is and what technology is used to implement it is up to the designer.
 I personally prefer using small, modular goals and behavior trees for this.